 - Do not use a free domain

-- You can also use tools like (Kickbox, BriteVerify) to verify emails.
+- You can also use email validation tools like (Clearout, Kickbox, BriteVerify) to verify emails.

 - Always authenticate emails.

 The missing and undelivered shipments are mostly caused by a change in address or misspelled typing errors.